sergiocollado/potpourri/Notes_on_Linux/01_Notes_on_Linux_kernel_modules.md

 Its extension is .ko (Kernel Object)

+A kernel modules are not always device drivers, but device drivers are always kernel modules.

 ## Standard location for kernel modules

 Modules are located in the /lib/modules/<kernel version> directory of the rootfs by default